gabywald/BioSilico/README.md

 * StimulusDecision in Input => EmitterReceptor (receptor) => InputNeuron => Instinct's [=> Concept Neuron's => Instincts =>]* => OutPutNeuron => EmitterReceptor ( ! receptor) => StimulusDecision (decision)
 * At Least 6 Genes !

 Some biochemistry to get deeper on this Ant !

-Exploration with Plant (without any Brain / BrainLobe / Instinct / EmitterReceptor genes) !
+=> Exploration with Plant (without any Brain / BrainLobe / Instinct / EmitterReceptor genes) !

+And a Bacteria too ?!

 TODO better testing "for real"